fkacar/cleanapi/CONTRIBUTING.md

 We work on two branches: `master`, where non-breaking changes land, and `next`, where important features or breaking changes land in-between major releases.

-When contributing to Kong, this distinction is important.
+When contributing to CleanAPI, this distinction is important.
 Please ensure that you are basing your work on top of the appropriate branch, it might save you some time down the road!